nspcc-dev/neofs-spec/06-blockchain/03-neofs.md

 func SetConfig(id, key, val []byte)
 ```

 SetConfig key\-value pair as a NeoFS runtime configuration value\.
-Can be invoked only by Alphabet nodes\.
+It can be invoked only by Alphabet nodes\.

 ##### Unbind